 Months of entry

-This course will develop your understanding of forest ecosystems and their role in the global environment, and of the goods and services that forests can provide.
-This course has been running for more than 25 years, and its graduates are now working in forestry all over the world.
+The MSc Environmental Forestry course has been running for more than 25 years, and its graduates are now working in forestry all over the world.
 We have close links with forestry and environmental organisations in the UK and overseas, and staff of these organisations make regular contributions to the course.
+Lectures, seminars and independent learning are supported by an active programme of field practicals, forest visits and a week-long study tour, during which students discuss management and policy issues with forestry professionals.

 Qualification and course duration